-• Key activities were provided to the Committee including:

-Gathering emissions information in order to provide a full picture for the Council.

-• The four key spend areas showed that a third of emissions levels fall within the Highways, Transport and Recycling supply chain.

-• The Procurement Service supports Council Services to identify and drive opportunities.
+- Key activities were provided to the Committee including: Gathering emissions information in order to provide a full picture for the Council. - The four key spend areas showed that a third of emissions levels fall within the Highways, Transport and Recycling supply chain. - The Procurement Service supports Council Services to identify and drive opportunities.

 Points raised by the Committee: Responses received from Officers or Cabinet Members: What percentage of carbon emissions does Wales equate to, in the overall total for the UK.
-What is the Powys percentage of carbon emissions in Wales.
-Would the Procurement Service actively change contracts with suppliers that were taking steps towards reducing carbon emissions.
+What is the Powys percentage of · carbon emissions in Wales. actively change contracts with suppliers that were taking steps towards reducing carbon emissions.
 Concerns were raised that the process may exclude smaller suppliers that are less able to adapt.
-What support would the Council provide The full life cycle of the procurement process has been reviewed, considered financially and environmentally.
-The aim was to provide mechanisms and support for the smaller suppliers to help reduce carbon emissions.
-An example provided showed that the Council would provide an Information Tool to local suppliers, with the opportunity to work with Business Wales to submit tenders to meet Council needs to gain a competitive advantage.
-Methodology issued by the Welsh Government was very limited, the aim of the Council was to gain information at a granular level to provide better understanding.
+What support would the Council provide The aim was to provide mechanisms and support for the smaller suppliers to help reduce carbon emissions.
+An example provided showed that the Council would provide an Information Tool to local suppliers, with the opportunity to work with Business Wales to submit tenders to meet Council needs to gain a competitive advantage. in the reduction of carbon and evident it Methodology issued by the Welsh Government was very limited, the aim of the Council was to as a true record. gain information at a granular level to provide better understanding.
 New contract management framework approach will be introduced which will provide a standards criteria to tier supply chains.